 When BDD scenarios are turned into executable automated tests, they usually automate the application together with its dependencies (e.g. end-to-end with browser automation or headless with controller-layer automation).
 This ensures that the application works as a whole, but unfortunately it also makes the analysis of a failing test harder.
 So many things can go wrong, especially if you run these tests on a build server, where the monitoring of the different actions is limited.
 Because of this, providing more information on the context where the error has happened (screenshot, log, last transaction, etc.) is really helpful.
 In this post I show you how this can be done.

 Dear BDD Addicts,

-Welcome to the first BDD Addict newsletter.
-My plan is to collect interesting posts, articles and events about behavior driven development, SpecFlow, Cucumber and also test automation and agile testing.
+Welcome to the second BDD Addict newsletter.
+My plan is to collect interesting posts, articles and events about behavior driven development, SpecFlow, Cucumber moreover also test automation and agile testing.
 I’m following many channels, but surely not all.
 So if you have seen something that fed your addiction, just send me the link with a few comments to email@example.com.

-Your dose for February 2016 contains the following topics:
+So while waiting for BDD to prosper, your dose for March 2016 contains the following topics:

 - [Watch] TDD – Eat it raw!
 (Kevlin Henney)

 - [Learn:SpecFlow] How to structure test automation code with the driver pattern (David Leitner)

 - [Process] Given/When/Then — How to phrase them?
 (Liz Keogh)